DonHulieo/server_scenarios/README.md

 You can force your FiveM server to 2189 or higher by reading my [tutorial](https://forum.cfx.re/t/tutorial-forcing-gamebuild-to-casino-cayo-perico-tuners-future-dlcs/4784977).

-If you find any bugs, try noclipping or teleporting elsewhere, then coming back.

 You can join the [Codewalker Discord](https://discord.gg/MKzzKKxFv8) and grab the **latest** codewalker version to modify and / or add custom scenarios.